 State and Local Prohibition

-Some states chose to maintain state-wide prohibition for up to a third of a century after Repeal.
-Surprisingly, hundreds of dry counties covering nearly one-tenth the area of the country exist today.
+Some states chose to maintain state-wide prohibition.
+Some did so for up to a third of a century after Repeal.
+And hundreds of dry counties covering nearly one-tenth the area of the country exist today.
 They also have about 16,000,000 residents.

 The renewed movement assumes that individuals can’t make good lifestyle choices.
-Therefore, “to protect people from themselves or to protect society, the state should pass legislation that enforces restrictions likely [in the belief of the reformers] to promote health by taking away the individual’s personal freedom.”16
+Therefore, “to protect people from themselves or to protect society, the state should pass legislation that enforces restrictions likely to promote health by taking away the individual’s personal freedom.”16

 Their tactic is to establish cultural rather than strictly legal prohibition.
 This, by making alcohol beverages less socially acceptable.
 And by marginalizing those who drink, no matter how moderately.